 The NDIS is a Commonwealth Government scheme to support Australians under 65 who have permanent and significant disability.
 The scheme is run by the National Disability Insurance Agency (NDIA).
-Services for people over the age of 65 are delivered through My Aged Care.
+Services for people aged 65 and over are delivered through My Aged Care.

-To find out how to access the NDIS, go to Accessing the NDIS, or visit your nearest NDIS office.
-You can find out more about how the scheme works by reading An introduction to disability services and the NDIS.
+To find out how to access the NDIS, go to Applying to access the NDIS, or visit your nearest NDIS office.
+You can find out more about how the scheme works by reading Introduction to disability services and the NDIS.

 Sources of help for the NDIS